A Good and Happy Child: Summary

 Thirty-year-old George Davies can’t bring himself to hold his newborn son.
 After months of accepting his behavior, his wife, Maggie, demands that he see a therapist, and George, desperate to save his marriage and redeem himself as a father and husband, reluctantly agrees.
 This brings him into the office of Dr. H. Surman in Manhattan, where George is tasked with keeping notebooks, which he uses to talk about supernatural incidents that happened when he was 11 years old in Preston, Virginia.

-As he delves into his childhood memories, he begins to recall things from the distant past, such as the odd, rambling letters his father, Paul, sent home from Honduras before he became sick with jaundice and died, and the jovial mother, Joan, who started dating too soon after his father’s death.
+As he delves into his childhood memories, he begins to recall things from the distant past, such as the odd, rambling letters his father, Paul, sent home from Honduras before he became sick with jaundice and died, and his mother, Joan, who started dating too soon after his father’s death.
 A boy that George refers to as simply "Friend", who appeared one night when George was lonely and told him secrets he didn't want to know.
 No one believed this new friend was real and was responsible for the bad things that were happening.
-There's also the conflict between Paul's faith in religion and belief in demonic possession and Joan's feminist liberal agenda that has no space for those beliefs.
+There's also the conflict between Paul's faith in religion and belief in demonic possession and Joan's rational agenda that has no space for those beliefs.
 The only people who seem to believe George are his parents' colleagues, Tom Harris, his godfather Freddie, and Clarissa Bing.
 George's mother refuses to believe him even when she witnesses a poltergeist causing the shower door to slam open and close, eventually shattering completely.

 Terrified by all that he has forgotten, George struggles to remember what really happened in the months following his father’s death, wondering whether his ominous visions and erratic behavior were the product of a grief-stricken child’s overactive imagination, and whether his father’s colleagues, who blamed a darker, more malevolent force, were right to look to the supernatural as a means to end George’s suffering?
 Twenty years later, when a mysterious murder is revealed, remembering the past becomes the only way George can protect himself and his family.